-CNML in Rotorua, New Zealand, chose the QTech Data Systems SMS Controller to provide remote cellular control for four of Dept. of Conservation Volcanic Risk Warning signs along the length of NZ’s famous Tongariro Alpine Crossing.
+CNML in Rotorua, New Zealand, chose the QTech SMS Controller to provide remote cellular control for four Department of Conservation Volcanic Risk Warning signs along the length of NZ’s famous Tongariro Alpine Crossing.

 With its robust confirmation texting, status reporting and class-leading configuration software, QTech Data Systems SMS Controller was the right choice for such a crucial alert application in what is a demanding alpine environment.